sageserpent-open/kineticMerge/documents/designNotes/codeMotion.md

 # Change Migration #

-This pertains to migrating an edit or an outright deletion of some code that already exists in the base side and which moves elsewhere on either the left or right side; the edit or deletion takes place on the opposite side to the move.
+This pertains to migrating an edit or an outright deletion of some content that already exists in the base side and which moves elsewhere on either the left or right side; the edit or deletion takes place on the opposite side to the move.

 Thinking in terms of sections, we have a source section in the base that moves to a destination section on the left or the right, and an associated *substitution* from the opposite side that is either an edit (thus a non-empty sequence of